UCPI FAQ: The Spycops Public Inquiry

 Phase 3, managers 1968-1982.
 These hearings took place in May 2022.

-Tranche 6 (higher management and oversight) is likely to be done as the other tranches occur.
+Tranche 6 (higher management and oversight) is being done as the other tranches occur.

-There is no completion date, but 2027 seems as good a guess as any.
+There is no set completion date for the Inquiry’s final report, but 2027 seems as good a guess as any.

 Why are there such large gaps between hearings at the Undercover Policing Inquiry?